jrmeyerhofer/LITA2017/Lesson_5/README.md

       .addToUi();
 }
 ```
 5. First, you'll see something familar.
-The onOpen function that will create a custom menu for us to run from our sheet.
+The onOpen() function that will create a custom menu for us to run from our sheet.
 6. Save. *[Remember you may have to authorize your script.](../authorize.md)* Then manually run the onOpen function to create the menu.
 7. The other code is new, so let's walk through it:<br />
 This code gets the active sheet, then sets the value of cell B1.
-This is a nice way to see visually what the code is doing.
+This is a nice way to visually see what the code is doing.
 ```javascript
     var ss = SpreadsheetApp.getActiveSpreadsheet();
     var sheet = ss.getActiveSheet();
     var cell = sheet.getRange("B1");
     cell.setValue("STATUS: Starting...");
 ```
-Here we are getting the value of cell A1, which should have our DOI, and making sure it doesn't have any spaces before or after it.
+Here we are getting the value of cell A1, which should have our DOI, making sure it doesn't have any spaces before or after it.
 ```javascript
     var DOInumber = sheet.getRange("A1").getValue();
     DOInumber = DOInumber.trim();
     var cell = sheet.getRange("A1");
     cell.setValue(DOInumber);
 ```
-This code pieces together our URL then uses teh URLFetch to open it and puts the JSON string into a variable.
+This code pieces together our URL then uses the URLFetch function to open it and then put the return value, a JSON string, into a variable.
 ```javascript
     var doiJSON = 'https://api.oadoi.org/' + DOInumber + '?email=' + email_key;
     var json = UrlFetchApp.fetch(doiJSON);